ICanBoogie/ActiveRecord/README.md

-### Some usefull properties
+### Some useful properties

-The following properties might be helpfull, especially when you are using the Query interface to create a query string to be used in the subquery of another query:
+The following properties might be helpful, especially when you are using the Query interface to create a query string to be used in the subquery of another query:

 - `conditions`: The conditions rendered as a string.